dan-sherwin/gorm-database-to-struct/README.md

 - Shared
   - OutPath: directory where generated files are written
+  - OutPackagePath: package path to the out path for use in the DbInit file
   - DatabaseDialect: "postgresql" or "sqlite"
   - GenerateDbInit: set true to also generate db initializer
   - IncludeAutoMigrate: if true, DbInit runs GORM AutoMigrate for all models